 - Drink more water : Hydrate regularly throughout the day and avoid too many caffeinated drinks.
 Though caffeine is great for bowel movements, excessive consumption may result in dehydration.

 - Avoid alcohol and caffeinated drinks, they dehydrate your body

 Practice the above-mentioned points for 2 weeks.
 If the symptoms go, you did a great job!
 But if they still persist, you must immediately see a doctor, preferably an experienced surgeon who will thoroughly diagnose the problem.
-Here are the treatment options you might be suggested:
+Here are the MEDICATION options you might be suggested:

 Anal Fissure Surgery